syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Columns.md

 ## Visibility

-You can hide particular column in Grid view by setting `Visible` property of it as `False`.
+You can hide particular column in Grid view by setting `Visible` property of it as `false`.

 The following code example describes the above behavior.